Employment & Payroll

 • Hours or rates — where applicable

-Some payslips also include additional details such as overtime, bonuses, leave balances, or employer information.
+Some payslips also include overtime, bonuses, employer contributions, or leave balances.

 Why Payslips Matter